How to dye a quilt using Rit dye and hot water! It only cost about $10 to refresh an old quilt into something that feels new!

 I decided to dye my quilt at home, using Rit Dye.

 I looked up ‘how to dye a quilt.’
 I didn’t get a lot of results, but I had dyed a few things before, so I thought I would just go for it and pray for the best.
 Thankfully it dyed really well and I’m super happy with the results!
 It’s looking so much better!

-I used Rit dye to dye my quilt.
-I have used Rit in the past and always had a good experience.
-I decided I wanted a turquoise-ish color so I consulted Rit’s ‘Color Library’ and then from there kind of made up my own formula for it as I went.
+I used Rit liquid dye to dye my quilt.
+I’ve used Rit in the past and always had a good experience.
+After some thinking, I decided I wanted a turquoise color so I consulted Rit’s ‘Color Library’ and then from there kind of made up my own formula for it as I went.
 The two colors I mixed were Aquamarine and Teal.

 This is what the quilt looked like before.
 As you can see, it was beautifully made.
 I honestly don’t even know where this thing originally came from, I just have had it for a long time, it was at my parents house before I had it, and it’s kind of a mystery.
-But anyway, it just needed some TLC.
+Anyway, all this thing needed was some TLC.

 - Choose dye colors and decide what you will dye your quilt in.
 You can do this in a bathtub, a washing machine, a kiddie pool, etc. (I used a kiddie pool.)

 - Continue process until you feel your dye has saturated your quilt well enough.
 I kept mine in for about two hours, because I knew I wanted mine to be really blue, and it just kept seeming like it needed more time.

 - Rinse quilt in washing machine.
-(I did two full wash cycles but without any soap.)
+(I did two full wash cycles without soap.)

 - Dry quilt, tada!